bashiir-code/Power-bi-project-Analyzing-Customer-Churn/README.md

   rather than optimizing prices.

    Second, I will investigate where the highest churn rates are taking place.
-Knowing where customer attrition is having the largest effect, we can determine what the next action should be—whether that is improving service in those areas, modifying marketing efforts, or taking on primary causes of churn in those areas.
+Knowing where customer attrition is having the largest effect, we can determine what the next action should be.
+Whether that is improving service in those areas, modifying marketing efforts, or taking on primary causes of churn in those areas.

   ![Image](https://github.com/user-attachments/assets/0ac5f4cf-87ab-4489-858c-672ca8b27d8c)